Vietnam.vn - Nền tảng quảng bá Việt Nam

 Icebergs in Chiriguano Bay in Antarctica.
 Illustration photo: AFP/TTXVN

-Since breaking away from the Filchner-Ronne Ice Shelf in West Antarctica in 1986, the iceberg has been largely trapped on the bottom of the Weddell Sea.
+Since breaking away from the Filchner-Ronne Ice Shelf in West Antarctica in 1986, the iceberg has been largely trapped at the bottom of the Weddell Sea.
 However, over time, A23-a has managed to break free.

 Recent satellite images show that an iceberg weighing about 1,000 billion tons is drifting rapidly across the northern part of the Antarctic Peninsula, pushed by strong winds and currents.